Car bomb kills 20 in Hezbollah's Beirut stronghold

 In October last year, a car bomb in the east of the capital killed a senior intelligence official, Wissam al-Hassan, who was close to the country's leading Sunni opposition party, which has supported the uprising in Syria.

-(This story fixes the figure for wounded in the first paragraph to conform with text)

-(Additional reporting by Stephen Kalin and Samia Nakhoul, and Michelle Nichols; Writing by Dominic Evans; Editing by Jon Boyle)
+(Additional reporting by Stephen Kalin and Samia Nakhoul, and Michelle Nichols; Writing by Dominic Evans; Editing by Andrew Roche, Robin Pomeroy and Bill Trott)